The New Treasure Island Museum

 The Board members of the Treasure Island Museum and many of our supporters have formed deep ties to the island and its heritage.
 Working with an international museum design firm, we have created a vision for a new museum that will invite visitors

-and residents to share our understanding and connections with
+and residents to share the understanding and connections that

 Visitors will enter through a proposed entrance from the new